rmcnellis/seasonal_albedo/README.md

 - *in_rad_avg*: average one-minute incoming radiation (W m<sup>-2</sup>)
 - *in_rad_max*: maximum one-minute incoming radiation (W m<sup>-2</sup>)

-### /data/seasonal_albedo_site.csv
+### /data/seasonal_albedo_plot.csv
-This file contains site and plot data including species, planting date, latitude, longitude, leaf area index, soil moisture, plant height, and soil albedo.
+This file contains plot data including species, planting date, latitude, longitude, leaf area index, soil moisture, plant height, and soil albedo.
 The specific column information is:
 - *date*: the date of measurement, corresponds to *date* column in all other files
 - *DOY*: the measurement day of year
 - *ID*: the sample ID indicating site_species_plot, corresponds to *ID* column in all other files